terrellt/ndlib.github.io/_posts/2015-12-16-modes-of-development.md

 A proposed solution is a response to an observation.
 The proposed solution is a hypothetical solution to a real world problem.

-Once I have a proposed solution, I forumalate how I will verify my solution.
+Once I have a proposed solution, I forumlate how I will verify my solution.
 Then I analyze the results of the tests and the solution.

 This cleaves close to the [scientific method](http://en.wikipedia.org/wiki/Scientific_method)